marijnh/Eloquent-JavaScript/00_intro.md

 {{index "developer tools", "JavaScript console"}}

-If you want to run the
-programs defined in this book outside of the book's sandbox, some care is required.
+If you want to run the programs defined in this book outside of the book's sandbox, some care is required.
 Many examples stand on their own and should work in any JavaScript environment.
-But code in later chapters is mostly written for a specific environment (the browser or Node.js) and can run only there.
+But code in later chapters is often written for a specific environment (the browser or Node.js) and can run only there.
 In addition, many chapters define bigger programs, and the pieces of code that appear in them depend on each other or on external files.
 The [sandbox](http://eloquentjavascript.net/code) on the website provides links to Zip files containing all of the scripts and data files necessary to run the code for a given chapter.

 ## Overview of this book

 This book contains roughly three parts.
-The first 11 chapters discuss the JavaScript language itself.
-The next eight chapters are about web ((browsers)) and the way JavaScript is used to program them.
+The first 12 chapters discuss the JavaScript language itself.
+The next seven chapters are about web ((browsers)) and the way JavaScript is used to program them.
 Finally, two chapters are devoted to ((Node.js)), another environment to program JavaScript in.

 Throughout the book, there are five _project chapters_, which describe larger example programs to give you a taste of real programming.
 In